Shanuv98/Boston-Data-Analysis/README.md

     RM		: Average number of rooms per dwelling

     AGE		: Proportion of owner-occupied units built prior                                                                                                                                                                                to 1940
     DIS		: Weighted distances to five Boston employment centres

     RAD		: Index of accessibility to radial highways

     TAX		: Full-value property tax rate per $10,000

-    PTRATIO: Pupil-teacher ratio by town
+    PTRATIO : Pupil-teacher ratio by town

     B		: 1000(Bk — 0.63)², where Bk is the proportion of [people of African American descent] by town